 What is this?

 The Projects page lists various projects I have worked on, am working on, or have supported in some way.
 This list will continue to change over time.
 For a running list of my freelance work, please visit The France Hopper Company.
+You may also want to view my Resume.

 Personal projects are projects I work on in my spare time and individually.